How Google May Annotate Images to Improve Search Results

 Just like an image search for Milan Italy shows a category label for Duomo, a Cathedral located in the City.
 The Duomo is an attribute entity of the Object Entity of Milan because it is located in Milan Italy.

-In those examples, we are inferring from Legoland being included under pictures of Carlsbad that it is an attribute entity of Carlsbad, and that the Duomo is an attribute entity of Milan because it is included in results of a search for Milan.
+In those examples, we are inferring from Legoland being included under pictures of Carlsbad that it is an attribute entity of Carlsbad and that the Duomo is an attribute entity of Milan because it is included in the results of a search for Milan.

 A search engine may learn from label annotations and because of confidence scores about images because the search engine (or indexing engine thereof) may index: